 Pro Tip: Look for the option to take a family ski lesson at major resorts.
 Listed under ‘private lessons’, many parents assume these lessons are costly, but when broken down, a family lesson (usually with up to six people allowed to join) can be less than signing up all the kids for group lessons, and the whole crew can stay together and learn together.

-3. Choosing The Best Family Ski Resorts
+3. How to Choose the Best Family Ski Resorts

 There’s no right or wrong way to enjoy a family ski day.
 If you live within easy driving distance of a ski resort, the answer of where to go might be obvious.
 If you’re looking to enjoy a family ski vacation of four-seven days, the type of resort you choose will set the tone of your vacation.
 For instance, you could opt for a smaller, ‘hometown’ resort where you’ll be rubbing elbows mostly with locals.